Phoenix Assault Attorney

 § 13-1204 of the Arizona Revised Statutes explains that aggravated assault offenses are often charged as Class 3 felonies, punishable by between 5 and 15 years in prison.
 Team up with an aggressive criminal defense lawyer in Phoenix if you have been arrested or charged with any type of assault.

-Our team at MayesTelles PLLC is well versed in finding the underlying cause of assault allegations by examining all of the evidence, interviewing all witnesses, and challenging every aspect of the state's case.
-For more information on defense of your assault charges, contact the Phoenix criminal attorneys at MayesTelles PLLC any time, day or night.
+Our team at MayesTelles PLLC draws on decades of combined experience to find the root of assault allegations by examining evidence, interviewing witnesses, and challenging each part of the state's case.
+For more information about legal defense in assault cases, contact the criminal defense attorneys at MayesTelles PLLC day or night.

 -